TMatheo/SteamDL/README.md

 Read the `Usage` section to get started.

-😇 By the way, if you thing this tool is missing something, tell us in the issue category 😇

-## ⚠️ Important Note to users
+⚠️ Important Note to users

 <h3 align="center">⚠️ Attention, this tool does not work if you have more than 1 active steam account on your computer ⚠️ </h3>